cssconf/blog-content/2015/2015-09-23_meet-horia-dragomir/2015-09-23_meet-horia-dragomir.md

 His talk is titled _**I don't want to be on Facebook the whole day!**_ and tells the story of building messenger.com.
 Horia will give us a glimpse into how CSS is used at Facebook, and how it worked both for and against the developers tasked with working on the first secondary domain: [messenger.com](https://www.messenger.com/).

-Warning: contains cool CSS and a bit of React.
+Warning: will contain cool CSS and a bit of React!

 We approached Horia to talk to him about his work, CSS and more: